napari/docs/docs/naps/7-key-binding-dispatch.md

 While this solution is undoubtedly more elegant, it has a much higher runtime complexity.
 Imagine that every possible valid key binding has at least one entry.
 Letting _K_ be the number of valid key codes, the amount of possible combinations for the first part of a key chord would be _16 * K_, plus 4 to include single modifiers.
 Combining this with the second part, it would be _(16 * K + 4)(16 * K)_, resulting in a conflict search runtime complexity of _O(n^2)_.

-On the other hand, for a prefix tree, the amount of options for each node would be at most _K - D_, where _D_ is the depth of the node relative to the last completed key combination.
+On the other hand, for a prefix tree, the amount of options for each node would be at most _K - D_, where _D_ is the depth of the node relative to the last completed part.
 When searching a key sequence with 4 modifiers for each part, the maximum number of options visited for one part would be _K + (K-1) + (K-2) + (K-3) + (K-4)_, or _2(5K-10)_ for two parts, resulting in a conflict search runtime complexity of _O(n)_.

 Therefore, when searching for indirect conflicts, using a prefix-based data structure would be significantly more efficient than a mapping-based one, especially when an indirect conflict does not exist, since a mapping-based approach would potentially have to check every key in the map.

 ## Discussion

-This section may just be a bullet list including links to any discussions regarding the NAP, but could also contain additional comments about that
-discussion:

-- This includes links to discussion forum threads or relevant GitHub discussions.
+- **[April 19, 2023: napari #5747](https://github.com/napari/napari/issues/5747)** is opened, with discussion about what should be valid as a key binding.
+Arguments are made for the inclusion of single-modifier key bindings.

 ## Copyright

-This document is dedicated to the public domain with the Creative Commons CC0 license [^id3].
-Attribution to this source is encouraged where appropriate, as per CC0+BY [^id4].
+This document is dedicated to the public domain with the Creative Commons CC0 license [^id4].
+Attribution to this source is encouraged where appropriate, as per CC0+BY [^id5].

 ## References and Footnotes